Moody's upgrade drives Irish five-year yields to record low

 The ratings upgrade means investors prohibited from buying junk-rated debt will be able to buy Irish bonds and that the paper may be eligible for a return to the widely-tracked JPMorgan EMU Government Bond Investment Grade Index.

-Five-year Irish yields topped 18 percent in mid-2011 at the height of the euro zone debt crisis.
+Irish yields topped 18 percent in mid-2011 at the height of the euro zone debt.

-Ten-year yields also fell 17 bps on Monday, to 3.275 percent, near the eight-year lows plumbed on Jan.
-8 and further below Italian and Spanish equivalents.
+Ten-year yields also fell 17 bps on Monday, to 3.275 percent, near eight-year lows plumbed on Jan.
+8 and taking them further below Italian and Spanish equivalents.

-“Ratings agencies are catching up with reality,” said Chris Scicluna, head of economic research at Daiwa Capital Markets.
-“Yields are still closer to the periphery (than top-rated states) so you can’t argue the rally is excessive.”
+“The surprise was the positive outlook from Moody‘s, which means the market will start positioning for higher ratings for Ireland to above triple-B, and that’s what is driving the fall in spreads,” said ING strategist Alessandro Giansanti.

-Ireland’s NTMA debt agency head, John Corrigan, told state broadcaster RTE Moody’s may upgrade again within 12-15 months if Ireland sticks to its fiscal targets.
+Ireland’s NTMA debt agency head John Corrigan told state broadcaster RTE that he thought Moody’s may upgrade again within 12-15 months if Ireland sticks to its fiscal targets.

-Standards and Poor’s and Fitch rate Irish debt three notches above junk at BBB+.
-S&P lifted its outlook to positive last year while Fitch, scheduled to give an update in a month’s time, has a stable outlook.
+Standards and Poor’s and Fitch rate Irish debt three notches above junk status at BBB+.
+S&P lifted its outlook to positive last year while Fitch, which is scheduled to give an update in a month’s time, has a stable outlook.

-The cost of insuring against an Irish default fell.
-Five-year credit default swaps broke below 100 bps for the first time since 2008, to 93 bps, according to Markit.
+The cost of insuring against an Irish default also fell sharply.
+Five-year credit default swaps broke below 100 bps for the first time since 2008, to 93 bps, according to prices from provider Markit.

-Ireland’s yield premium over Germany shrank to 152 bps, near its narrowest level since early 2010 before Dublin followed Greece in seeking an international bailout.
+Ireland’s debt yield premium over German benchmarks shrank to 152 bps, near its narrowest level since early 2010 before Dublin was sucked into the euro zone debt crisis and forced to follow Greece into seeking an international bailout.
+Traders and analysts expect the spread to tighten further.

-“To speak about Europe as a whole, rather than just Portugal and Ireland ... it’s difficult for us to see much value now, because a lot of the positive benefits have now been priced in,” said Roger Webb, an investment director at Scottish Widows Investment Partnership.
+“European real money has been quite active this morning on the back of the upgrade.
+I’d expect a further 20 to 25 basis points tightening in the 10-year (Irish) spread against Bunds over the next two to three months,” one trader said.

-Other market participants see Irish yields closing in on those of higher-rated French and Belgian debt.
+Many in the market see Irish yields closing in on those of higher-rated French and Belgian debt as its economy picks up.

-France is considered vulnerable to a downgrade as Moody’s has had a negative outlook on the euro zone’s second largest economy since February 2012.
+France is considered vulnerable to a downgrade as Moody’s has had a negative outlook on the euro zone’s second largest economy since February 2012 and Paris is expected to struggle to keep up with structural reforms.
 Moody’s is scheduled to release its review of France and Slovenia on Friday.

-“With France struggling on the structural reforms and budget deficit reduction fronts, our base case is for a one-notch downgrade with stable outlook,” Commerzbank strategists said in a note.
+“Moody’s rating is better than S&P‘s.
+And with France struggling on the structural reforms and budget deficit reduction fronts, our base case is for a one-notch downgrade with stable outlook.
+Such a move fits into our key rating view of further ‘fracturing of core’ bonds,” Commerzbank strategists said in a note.

+Yields on Portuguese 10-year bonds, on which Moody’s maintained its “junk” rating with a stable outlook earlier this month, and which S&P removed from credit watch negative on Friday, fell to their lowest since August 2010, around 5.026 percent.